 Texas disability discrimination claims are challenging for employees for a number of reasons.
 These claims can be challenging like most employment discrimination claims but carry the added challenge of working within the technical legal definition of a disability and how employers must accommodate them.
 A disability discrimination attorney can be critical to maneuvering these landmines and giving you the best opportunity to obtain a satisfactory result for disability discrimination under federal and Texas employment laws.
-Contact Dallas and Fort Worth employment lawyer Adam Kielich if you believe you suffered disability discrimination at work.

 Who is disabled under the Americans with Disabilities Act (ADA)